Winners and losers of the first GOP debate

 At other moments, Pence’s fieriness — especially when directed at Vivek Ramaswamy — was the most startling element of the night.

-Early on, Pence said in a clear swipe at the 38-year-old Ramaswamy, “Now is not the time for on-the-job training.
+Early on, Pence took a clear swipe at the 38-year-old Ramaswamy, saying, “Now is not the time for on-the-job training.
 We don’t need to bring in a rookie.”

 Pence was also effective in reminding anti-abortion voters of his long record on that topic, quoting Biblical scripture to back up his position.